Low-Rank Solvers for Energy-Conserving Hamiltonian Boundary Value Methods

 To solve~\eqref{eq:matrix-eq-formulation} efficiently, we adopt the one-sided Krylov projection method~\cite{SimonciniReview}, which constructs a low-dimensional approximation of the solution by iteratively projecting onto a Krylov subspace.
 Specifically, we can further rewrite~\eqref{eq:matrix-eq-formulation} as

 and consider the space generated by the large matrix $Z$ and the vector $\mathbf{u}$.
 This reduces the problem to solving a Sylvester equation of the same form but with reduced dimension.
-Once the reduced system is solved, the approximate solution to the original problem is reconstructed by lifting back to the original space.
-The procedure is presented in its simplest form in Algorithm~\ref{alg:oneside_sylvester}, where a polynomial Krylov subspace is used to project the Sylvester equation onto a lower-dimensional space.
+Once the reduced system is solved, the approximate solution to the original problem is reconstructed by lifting back to the original space. {\begin{remark} The choice of Krylov subspace methods for the solution of equation in~\eqref{eq:sylvester} is not the only available one.
+Equation~\eqref{eq:sylvester} is an example of \emph{sparse-dense} Sylvester equation~\cite{SparseDense} in which we have the two coefficients being a smaller dense matrix $R$ and a large sparse matrix $Z$.
+To solve such a problem one could consider diagonalizing $R$ and then solving a sequence of shifted linear systems~\cite{MR1917499}.
+The stability of such procedure depends on the conditioning of the eigenvectors matrix.
+Observe that by construction $X_s$ is non normal, and it is known that the conditioning of its eigenvectors grows exponentially with $s$; see, e.g.,~\cite{durastante2025stageparallelimplicitrungekuttamethods}.
+This implies that for larger values of $s$ the procedure could incur in numerical instabilities.
+To accommodate for this, the approach in~\cite{durastante2025stageparallelimplicitrungekuttamethods} was to perturb the $R$ matrix and build a two-step diagonal-solution/low-rank correction procedure.
+In the present case, since the right-hand side is already low-rank, one can skip the perturbation step, and proceed through with the low-rank solution approach. \end{remark}} The {solution} procedure is presented in its simplest form in Algorithm~\ref{alg:oneside_sylvester}, where a polynomial Krylov subspace is used to project the Sylvester equation onto a lower-dimensional space.